-JFS was founded in 1918 by the “Jolly Sixteen”—a group of sixteen women who were committed to making a difference in people’s lives.”
+JFS was founded in 1918 by the “Jolly Sixteen”—a group of sixteen women who were committed to making a difference in people’s lives.
 They united four Jewish women’s groups—Hebrew Sisterhood, Jolly Sewing Circle, Junior Charity League, and the Ladies Hebrew Aid Society—and established Federated Jewish Charities.

-They didn’t have a staff of professional caseworkers, but they did have Rose Neumann—founder and first volunteer director.
+The women didn’t have a staff of professional caseworkers, but they did have Rose Neumann—founder and first volunteer director.
 And they had drive.
 And a sense of purpose.
 They were our first rescue squad.

-Over the next two decades, the agency’s work was shaped by the global crises that defined the era – the Depression, World War II, and the Holocaust.
+Over the next two decades, the agency’s work was shaped by the global crises that defined the era – the Great Depression, World War II, and the Holocaust.
 Resettling Jewish refugees from war-torn Europe required considerable focus, energy, and funds.

 The tremendous population growth during this period also led to the establishment of San Diego’s first Jewish senior care facility.
 Agency volunteers visited the residents, arranged their medical and dental appointments, and transported residents to these and other appointments—services that JFS still provides for seniors across San Diego County today.

 “We have worked, stumbled, and despaired because the job just grew too big for us.
 We’ve recognized our own inadequacies and failings, and our inability to do a big job as it should be done.
 But now, we are hopeful.
 We are looking to the future of Jewish Social Service in San Diego with enthusiasm and vigor, and we know that in 1950, all of these yesterdays and todays, will become bright tomorrows.”

 In the postwar decades, under the direction of Henrietta H. Rubenstein, our focus shifted from meeting immediate needs to family strengthening and counseling.
 Beyond casework, we developed a range of services to address everyday challenges, including stress, relationships, financial security, and aging.